Dimterion/Commercial-bank-website/README.md

 npm run populate-db
 ```

-Your server should now be running at http://locahost:3001 and you will now have two users in your MongoDB database!
+Your server should now be running at http://localhost:3001 and you will have two users in your MongoDB database.

 ## Populated Database Data